 Sonny, our driver, was halfway over the boat’s wooden side, pointing at shadows.
 "Look below you," he said.
 The five of us leaned expectantly towards his finger.
 The sea below was so clear I could count starfish on the bottom.
 “What do you see?” he asked, as his finger moved slowly along the vessel’s prow.
 What looked like two charcoal-colored atolls were actually the broad backs of a mother humpback whale and her calf, drifting towards us.
 The mother exhaled, close enough to shower us with her salty breath.

-The quality see more is about average for night vision video monitors.
-The Kingdom of Tonga sprawls across the Pacific migration route of these giant beasts and, between June and November, adult females stop here to mate and give birth.
+follow site The Kingdom of Tonga sprawls across the Pacific migration route of these giant beasts and, between June and November, adult females stop here to mate and give birth.
 From the shores of any one of the country’s 170 islands, you can witness them spouting, flipping and playing with their young.
 But for the more curious - or crazy, according to some locals - Tonga is one of only two places in the world where travelers can also arrange to meet the whales in the water.

 You’ll hear it time and time again from local expats: “I came for a year, and I’m going on three”.
 Or five, or ten.
 Like so many, I touched base on Ilha Formosa with the idea of staying for a short six months to teach English, save some hard-earned cash and quickly jump on the backpacker scene.
 That was some time ago; I’ve been here over three years with no clear plan of departure.
 With so much to see and do in this great country, it's most definitely a great place in which to live and travel.